Skip to main content

 Is Takeuchi good for a special occasion?

 It works well for a low-key, food-focused celebration with one or two people.
-The house restaurant setting and 13-seat format keep things intimate, and the Tabelog Silver 2026 award and consistent 4.38 score give it genuine weight as a destination meal.
+The house restaurant setting and 13-seat format keep things intimate, the Tabelog Silver 2026 award and consistent 4.38 score give it genuine weight as a destination meal.
 Skip it if your group needs private rooms — those are not available.
 For a larger celebratory group, private hire of the full venue (up to 20 people) is an option worth exploring directly with the restaurant.

 Can Takeuchi accommodate groups?

 The maximum seated party is 13 people, which is the full restaurant.
 For groups up to 20, private-use hire is listed as available — check the venue's official channels at 092-953-1699 to arrange.
-Note that credit cards, electronic money, and QR payments are not accepted, so cash planning matters for larger groups.
+Note that credit cards, electronic money, QR payments are not accepted, so cash planning matters for larger groups.
 Children are not allowed.

 Is lunch or dinner better at Takeuchi?